SH3ll3n/Engineering-Project-Frontend/README.md

 # How to install
 For installation you need to use an integrated development environment for the Java programming language (for example IntelliJ IDEA).
+We use JavaFX platform.

 # How to use
 To use, you simply run the code on your laptop.